-1.2 DEFINITIONS
+1.2 Definitions

-This CPC Plan includes terms defined consistent with parts of 40 CFR §257 and associated editions of the Federal Register.
+This CPC Plan includes terms defined consistent with parts of the CCR Rule and associated editions of the Federal Register.

-- Active life or in operation means the period of operation beginning with the initial placement of CCR in the CCR unit and ending at completion of closure activities in accordance with 40 CFR §257.102. - Closed means placement of CCR in a CCR unit has ceased, and the owner or operator has completed closure of the CCR unit in accordance with 40 CFR §257.102 and has initiated post-closure care in accordance with §257.104. - Coal combustion residuals (CCR) means fly ash, bottom ash, boiler slag and flue gas desulfurization materials generated from burning coal for the purpose of generating electricity by electric utilities and independent power producers. - CCR landfill means an area of land or an excavation that receives CCR and which is not a surface impoundment, an underground injection well, a salt dome formation, a salt bed formation, an underground or surface coal mine, or a cave.
+Active life or in operation means the period of operation beginning with the initial placement of CCR in the CCR unit and ending at completion of closure activities in accordance with 40 CFR §257.102.

+- Closed means placement of CCR in a CCR unit has ceased, and the owner or operator has completed closure of the CCR unit in accordance with 40 CFR §257.102 and has initiated post-closure care in accordance with §257.104. - Coal combustion residuals (CCR) means fly ash, bottom ash, boiler slag and flue gas desulfurization materials generated from burning coal for the purpose of generating electricity by electric utilities and independent power producers. - CCR landfill means an area of land or an excavation that receives CCR and which is not a surface impoundment, an underground injection well, a salt dome formation, a salt bed formation, an underground or surface coal mine, or a cave.
 For purposes of this subpart, a CCR landfill also includes sand and gravel pits and quarries that receive CCR, CCR piles, and any practice that does not meet the definition of a beneficial use of CCR. - CCR surface impoundment means a natural topographic depression, manmade excavation, or diked area, which is designed to hold an accumulation of CCR and liquids, and the unit treats, stores, or disposes of CCR. - CCR unit means any CCR landfill, CCR surface impoundment, or lateral expansion of a CCR unit, or a combination of more than one of these units, based on the context of the paragraph(s) in which it is used.
 This term includes both new and existing units, unless otherwise specified. - Facility means all contiguous land, and structures, other appurtenances, and improvements on the land, used for treating, storing, disposing, or otherwise conducting solid waste management of CCR.
-A facility may consist of several treatment, storage, or disposal operational units (e.g. one or more landfills, surface impoundments, or combinations of them).

-- Inactive CCR surface impoundment means a CCR surface impoundment that no longer receives CCR on or after October 19, 2015 and still contains both CCR and liquids on or after October 19, 2015. - Qualified professional engineer means an individual who is licensed by a state as a Professional Engineer to practice one or more disciplines of engineering and who is qualified by education, technical knowledge and experience to make the specific technical certifications required under this subpart.
+A facility may consist of several treatment, storage, or disposal operational units (e.g., one or more landfills, surface impoundments, or combinations of them). - Inactive CCR surface impoundment means a CCR surface impoundment that no longer receives CCR on or after October 19, 2015 and still contains both CCR and liquids on or after October 19, 2015. - Qualified professional engineer means an individual who is licensed by a state as a Professional Engineer to practice one or more disciplines of engineering and who is qualified by education, technical knowledge and experience to make the specific technical certifications required under the CCR Rule.
 Professional engineers making these certifications must be currently licensed in the state where the CCR unit(s) is located.

-2.0 CCR UNIT DESCRIPTION
+2. CCR UNIT DESCRIPTION

 CPS Energy owns and operates the Calaveras Power Station which consists of three power plants of which two plants (J.T.
 Deely and J.K.
 Spruce) are subject to the CCR Rule.
 The Calaveras Power Station is located in unincorporated Bexar County, Texas, approximately 13 miles southeast of San Antonio.
 The J.T.
-Deely Plant began operation in 1977.
+Deely Plant began operation in 1977 and ceased operation at the end of December 2018.
 The J.K.
-Spruce Plant Unit 1 began operation in 1992 and Unit 2 began operation in 2011.
+Spruce Plant Unit 1 began operation in 1992 and Unit 2 began operation in 2011 and are still in operation as of the date of this CPC Plan.

-Currently, CPS Energy maintains five CCR units at the Calaveras Power Station which are subject to the CCR Rule:
+Currently, CPS Energy maintains six CCR units at the Calaveras Power Station which are subject to the CCR Rule:

-- SRH Pond,
+- SRH Pond;

-- North BAP,
+- North BAP;

-- South BAP,
+- South BAP;

-- Evaporation Pond (EP), and
+- Evaporation Pond (EP);

-- Fly Ash Landfill (FAL).
+- Fly Ash Landfill (FAL); and

+- Plant Drains Pond (PDP).